Youth Active Media (YAM)

 Stories from the classroom

-Below we share case studies from our work within the classroom.
-Read more to see how are experiential learning approach engaged students.
+Below we share case studies from our work within the classroom in partnership with the Ottawa-Carleton District School Board.
+Read more to see how our experiential learning approach engaged students.

 To download a printable one pager of the program hit the link below!